 The Skipping Stone contains two bonus sections in the back of the book, Did You Know? and How to Skip Stones.
 Learn some fun facts about stone skipping as well as pointers on technique and how to choose the best rocks.

-A charming story beautifully brought to life with colorful illustrations, The Skipping Stone is just right for wee ones who love being read aloud to and for children just learning how to read, ages 0-7.
+A charming story beautifully brought to life with colorful illustrations, The Skipping Stone is just right for wee ones who love being read aloud to and for children just learning how to read.
 There is also a coloring book that follows the story.

 Borrow The Skipping Stone from your school or public library.
 Whenever possible, please support independent bookshops.